A very warm welcome to Reception

 It gives us great pleasure in welcoming you to our school.
 The first year at school is so important, as it builds the foundations for your child’s personal, social and emotional development, as well as their academic skills, knowledge and understanding.

 In Reception, we endeavour to provide a rich learning environment where opportunities allow children to flourish in all aspects of their development.
-This promotes motivated, enthused and eager learning as well as developing a sense of independence.
+This promotes motivated, enthused and eager learning as well as developing a sense of independence, always striving to succeed.

 Supporting your child with transition